ml-explore/mlx-swift-examples/README.md

 ## Installation of MLXLLM and MLXMNIST libraries

-The MLXLLM and MLXMNIST libraries in the example repo are available as Swift Packages.
+The MLXLLM, MLXMNIST and StableDiffusion libraries in the example repo are available as Swift Packages.

 Add the following dependency to your Package.swift